ROCm/rocm-install-on-linux/docs/how-to/native-install/package-manager-integration.rst

 **Example:** `50400` points to the ROCm 5.4.0 release.

-*Build id* - It represents the Jenkins build number for that release.
+*Build id* - It represents the build number for that release.

 *Arch* - It shows the architecture for which the package was created.